Pyjalal/Contact_Management/README.md

     gcc -o ContactManager.exe ContactManager.c -lcomctl32 -lgdi32 -luser32

 Ensure that the Resource Script (containing the dialog resource) is included.
 Put  .rc file in the same folder, compile it as well and link it.

+In the terminal copy and paste: windres Resource.rc -O coff -o Resource.o

 4. How to Run
 -------------